AMC Ambassador: Argentina

-Industrias Kaiser Argentina (IKA) produced the U.S. third, fourth, and fifth generation Ambassadors in Córdoba, Argentina from 1962 until 1972, and later available by special order through 1975.
+Industrias Kaiser Argentina (IKA) produced the U.S. third, fourth, and fifth generation Ambassadors in Córdoba, Argentina from 1962 until 1972, and later became available by special order through 1975.
 Despite being replaced by AMC in 1967, IKA continued to use the old platform until the end of production in Argentina.
-As with all export markets the cars were marketed as "Rambler" even after the name change in the United States.
+As with all export markets, the cars were marketed as "Rambler" even after the name change in the United States.

 Assembly of IKA Ramblers began in 1962, with the Argentinean cars being the 1961 U.S. versions, but equipped with 226 cuin Continental I6 engines producing 119 hp at 4000 rpm, along with a steering column-mounted manual three-speed transmission.
 The Ambassador 440 was the top-trim IKA model available only as a four-door sedan.

 The completely new generation models by AMC in the U.S. for the 1963 model year were also replicated by IKA.
-The Ambassador sedan came exclusively in 990 trim and it revolutionized the Argentine automotive market by introducing innovations that included power steering, power windows, and factory-installed air conditioning.
+The Ambassador sedan came exclusively in 990 trim, and it revolutionized the Argentine automotive market by introducing innovations that included power steering, power windows, and factory-installed air conditioning.

 The Ambassador line was redesigned for 1965 in the U.S., as well as for Argentina.
 All IKA Rambler models now featured the 230.5 cuin overhead camshaft (OHC) straight-six "Tornado Interceptor" engines producing 145 hp at 4200 rpm.
 They were originally developed by Kaiser Motors in the U.S. for the 1963 Jeep Gladiator pickups and Wagoneer vehicles.
-The engine was now produced in Argentina and it increased the domestic (locally sourced) content of IKA automobiles to lower taxes (tariffs).
+The engine was now produced in Argentina, and it increased the domestic (locally sourced) content of IKA automobiles to lower taxes (tariffs).

-The new IKA Ambassador 990 sedans were further upgraded to steering column-mounted ZF four-speed manual transmissions, front disk brakes, front reclining bucket seats with center cushion and armrest, as well as luxury features that included power windows and air conditioning.
-A road test by Revista Parabrisas described the 1965 IKA Rambler Ambassador 990 as "soft, opulent, and smooth ride at all speeds... something big, luxurious and complete... the highest expression of comfort tested so far by the magazine".
+The new IKA Ambassador 990 sedans were further upgraded to steering column-mounted ZF four-speed manual transmissions, front disc brakes, front reclining bucket seats with center cushion and armrest, as well as luxury features that included power windows and air conditioning.
+A road test by Revista Parabrisas magazine described the 1965 IKA Rambler Ambassador 990 as "soft, opulent, and smooth ride at all speeds... something big, luxurious and complete... the highest expression of comfort tested so far by the magazine".

 Stretch versions of the IKA Rambler Ambassador were used as official government limousines.
 The "Presidential" models featured a longer rear door and side window, as well as broader C-pillar with padded vinyl roof cover and a small rear window.